Sakura and Snow

 Subaru's legs were drawn up beneath him, his arms were wrapped around his chest, and his eyes were closed.
 He appeared to be asleep.

 Seishirou allowed himself to exhale.
-He swung his legs off the couch and sat up slowly and very carefully, wondering how much time had passed, what had happened while he was unconscious....
+Swinging his legs off the couch, he sat up slowly and very carefully, wondering how much time had passed, what had happened while he was unconscious.
 Something fluttered down from the back of the couch and landed beside him.

 Paper.

-He had caught a glimpse of thin and graceful calligraphy.
+He had caught a glimpse of thin, graceful calligraphy.

-He snatched up the talisman and turned it over--stared at it.
+Snatching up the talisman, he turned it over and stared at it.
 It was...it was....

 A ward?